Raymond Postgate

-Biography

 Early life

 Raymond Postgate was born in Cambridge, England, the eldest son of John Percival Postgate and Edith Allen.
 He was educated at St John's College, Oxford, where, despite being sent down for a period because of his pacifism, he gained a First in Honour Moderations in 1917.

 Postgate sought exemption from World War I military service as a conscientious objector on socialist grounds, but was allowed only non-combatant service in the army, which he refused to accept.
 Arrested by the civil police, he was brought before Oxford Magistrates' Court, which handed him over to the Army.
 Transferred to Cowley Barracks, Oxford, for forcible enlistment in the Non-Combatant Corps, he was within five days found medically unfit for service and discharged.
 Fearful of a possible further attempt at conscription, he went "on the run" for a period.
 While he was in Army hands, his sister Margaret campaigned on his behalf, in the process meeting the socialist writer and economist G. D. H. Cole, whom she subsequently married.
 In 1918 Postgate married Daisy Lansbury, daughter of the journalist and Labour Party politician George Lansbury, and was barred from the family home by his Tory father.